"

 WHO Stress Management Guide

 In addition to the stress management techniques discussed in the previous section, the World Health Organization (WHO) shares additional techniques in a guide titled Doing What Matters in Times of Stress.
-This guide is comprised of five categories.
+This guide is consists of five categories.
 Each category includes techniques and skills that, based on evidence and field testing, can reduce overall stress levels even if only used for a few minutes each day.
 These categories include 1) Grounding, 2) Unhooking, 3) Acting on our values, 4) Being kind, and 5) Making room.[24]

 Nurses can educate clients that powerful thoughts and feelings are a natural part of stress, but problems can occur if we get “hooked” by them.
 For example, one minute you might be enjoying a meal with family, and the next moment you get “hooked” by angry thoughts and feelings.
 Stress can make someone feel as if they are being pulled away from the values of the person they want to be, such as being calm, caring, attentive, committed, persistent, and courageous.[25]